All Episodes

 They are dependent on us.

-Witness the crash in the Orient.
+Witness the crash in the Orient, Socks.

-And the Internet is the beginning of a type 1 telephone system.
+And the Internet is the beginning of a Type 1 telephone system.

 That's what the Internet is.

-So we are already Entering the beginning of a Type 1.
+So we are already entering the beginning of a Type 1.

-Again, it can take another 100 years.
+Again, it's going to take another 100 years.

 And in 100 years, Europe will be a European Union.